The Missing Cross to Purity

 who said, 'I am the way to the Father; and no man comes to the Father, but by me.'

-no one comes out of death, and from under the prince of death, the power of it, but by Christ, the life.
+and from under the prince of death, the power of it,

 So he is the way to God.